mgm52/cot-transparency/README.md

 | gpt-4o-mini-2024-07-18               | 78.50%    |
 | gpt-4o-mini-2024-07-18 BCT           | 74.50%    |
 | gpt-4o-mini-2024-07-18 BCT-3.5-Turbo | 70.50%    |
-The drop in accuracy between the base model and BCT corroborates the original paper's findings; and the drop to the 3.5-to-4o model corroborates my assumptions.
+The drop in accuracy between the base model and BCT corroborates the original paper's findings, and the drop to the 3.5-to-4o model corroborates my assumptions.
 However, that being said, like with Experiment 1 these results are limited by lack of samples.

 ## Extension 3: Sarcasm-smart bias